 The units should each take a week to complete.
 For each of the regular units, the study guides first list the resources you will need.
 Then they display a five-day schedule showing pages to be read from the spine books and the other activities to be completed each day.
 The five days for each lesson are labeled Discover, Explore, Create, Demonstrate, and Enrich, reflecting the different types of learning that will take place.

-The first day, Discover, has one or more reading assignments from the two spine books, and it sometimes adds map work.
+The first day, Discover, has one or more reading assignments from the spine books, and it sometimes adds map work.

 The second day, Explore, has either a parent or student read the History Hop part of the chapter from the core text.
 Then students work on their History Travel Log.
 Using templates from the student pages, they mark on a timeline then cut, paste, and color an illustration from the student pages—or draw their own illustration.
 They can write or dictate answers to questions about the History Hop regarding whom they met, what they saw, and what they learned.
 During some weeks, they might also explore historical sites using Google Earth™.